Call Us: 270-827-8681

 What is Nearsightedness (Myopia)?

 Nearsighted individuals have difficulty seeing in the distance without their glasses, but their near vision may be fine.
-Many children tend to become more nearsighted as they grow.
+Many children tend to become more nearsighted as they grow, requiring regular nearsightedness treatment updates to their prescription.

 What is Presbyopia?

-As individuals approach there forties, focusing for near tasks becomes more difficult.
-As the focusing muscle in the eye loose elasticity, bifocals or reading glasses become necessary.
+As individuals approach their forties, focusing for near tasks becomes more difficult.
+As the focusing muscle in the eye loses elasticity, bifocals or reading glasses become necessary.
 These focusing changes due to presbyopia continue through our fifties.